 The first and most important thing you should know before we proceed is that this is YOUR decision and that you’re unique.
 What works for your mom, sister, or neighbor, won’t necessarily work for you.
 Each of us needs to weigh the pros and cons in the context of our life and our bodies and make the decision we feel is best.

-I recommend reading the list that follows and then taking questions to your doctor to discuss what method would be best for you.
+I recommend reading the list that follows and then taking questions to your doctor to discuss which non-hormonal birth control would be best for you.

 Here’s some fertility basics to keep in mind as we go through the following methods: